angular/angular/aio/content/start/start-deployment.md

 ## 로컬 환경에서 빌드하기

 <!--
-To build your application locally or for production, you will need to download the source code from your StackBlitz project.
-Click the `Download Project` icon in the left menu across from `Project` to download your files.
+To build your application locally or for production, download the source code from your StackBlitz project by clicking the `Download Project` icon in the left menu across from `Project` to download your files.

-Once you have the source code downloaded and unzipped, use the [Angular Console](https://angularconsole.com "Angular Console web site") to serve the application, or you install `Node.js` and have the Angular CLI installed.
+Once you have the source code downloaded and unzipped, use the [Angular Console](https://angularconsole.com "Angular Console web site") to serve the application, or install `Node.js` and serve your app with the Angular CLI.

 From the terminal, install the Angular CLI globally with:
 -->